MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-windows-365-app.md

 This article describes issues with the Windows 365 app ([preview](../public-preview.md)) for Windows client and how to fix them.

 > [!Note]
-> We do see issues occuring when users have the Remote Desktop Client and the Windows 365 app installed.
+> Issues can occur when users have the Remote Desktop Client and the Windows 365 app installed.
 We are working on fixing this, you can find the solution here.

 ## Limitations